 3. Find out Roaming Sensitivity in the list and click on it.

 4. Adjust its value until your problem gets solved.

-Many users have succeeded to solve the Unidentified Network error by simply disabling the Roaming Sensitivity, so you can surely try this method.
+Many users have solved the Unidentified Network error by simply disabling the Roaming Sensitivity so that you can try this method.

 Method #14 Disable the McAfee Agent Service